Related Documents

 > /backups/db-backup-20191025.sql

-When it’s finished, we’ll set wsrep_desync back to OFF.
+.
 The node will then process any transactions that are queued and waiting to be executed on the node.

 This simple method of making back-ups of a Galera node works well, but it still require us to take a node out of service.
 It supposes we’re using a load balancer to redirect traffic away from the node to the other nodes.
 Let’s look at some other methods.

-Even though Galera is running on a node, it’s possible for it also to be running standard replication and act as a master to another server that’s not part of the cluster, that’s not using Galera software.
+Even though Galera is running on a node, it’s possible for it also to be running standard replication and act as a primary to another server that’s not part of the cluster, that’s not using Galera software.

-Galera Master Configuration
+Galera Primary Configuration

 [mysqld]